Skip to Content

 Who Was at Risk of Asbestos Exposure on Cruisers?

-Individuals who worked on pipes, boilers and other machinery may have experienced exposure while cutting, sawing or handling these products.
+Anyone who worked on pipes, boilers and other machinery may have been exposed.
+Often, crews would cut, saw or handle these asbestos products.
 Shipbuilders and shipyard workers also experienced occupational exposure while building or repairing cruisers.

 Trades that risked asbestos exposure on cruisers and at shipyards include: